 Accessibility services management: IT admins can control what accessibility services can be enabled on users’ devices.
-While accessibility services are powerful tools for users with disabilities or that are temporarily unable to fully interact with their device, they may interact with corporate data in ways that are non-compliant with corporate policy.
+While accessibility services are powerful tools for users with disabilities or who are temporarily unable to fully interact with their device, they may interact with corporate data in ways that are non-compliant with corporate policy.
 This feature allows admins to disable any non-system accessibility service.

 - Location sharing management: IT admins can prevent users from sharing location data with apps in the work profile.
-Otherwise, the work profile location setting is user configurable in Settings.
+Otherwise, the work profile location setting is user-configurable in Settings.

-- Advanced location sharing management: IT admins can enforce a given location sharing setting on a managed device.
-This feature can ensure, for example, that corporate apps always have access to high accuracy location data, or that users don’t consume extra battery by restricting location settings to battery saving mode.
-IT admins can set the device location services to each of the following modes: high accuracy, sensors only (for instance GPS, but not including network-provided location), battery saving (which limits the update frequency) and Off.
+- Advanced location-sharing management: IT admins can enforce a given location-sharing setting on a managed device.
+This feature can ensure, for example, that corporate apps always have access to high-accuracy location data, or that users don’t consume extra battery by restricting location settings to battery-saving mode.
+IT admins can set the device location services to each of the following modes: high accuracy, sensors only (for instance GPS, but not including network-provided location), battery saving (which limits the update frequency), and Off.

 - Factory reset protection management: Enables IT admins to protect company-owned devices from theft by ensuring only authorized users can factory reset devices.
-Admins can also disable factory reset protection entirely, if it introduces operational complexities when devices are returned to IT.
+Admins can also disable factory reset protection entirely if it introduces operational complexities when devices are returned to IT.

 - Advanced app control: IT admins can prevent the user from uninstalling or otherwise modifying managed apps through Settings, for instance force closing the app or clearing an app’s data cache.

 - Screen capture management: IT admins can block users from taking screenshots when using managed apps.
-This includes blocking screensharing apps and similar apps (such as Google Assistant) that leverage the system screenshot capabilities.
+This includes blocking screen-sharing apps and similar apps (such as Google Assistant) that leverage the system screenshot capabilities.